 Unfortunately, the stories told in movies don’t often reflect the realities of modern surrogacy.
-The uneven treatment of the topic in recent, well-reviewed movies such as Together Together, The Surrogate, and Milkwater can give viewers an inaccurate representation of what real people go through to grow their families via surrogacy.
+The uneven treatment of the topic in movies such as Together Together and The Surrogate – and who could forget Tina Fey living with her surrogate Amy Poehler in Baby Mama – can give viewers an inaccurate representation of what real people go through to grow their families via surrogacy.

 Movies often portray surrogacy as a relationship between a couple or individual who wants a baby and they recruit a friend to be the surrogate mother, who is genetically related to the child.